The Admissions System

-The basic qualification: All applicants must have an academic reference from their current school stating their predicted grades.
-These must in all cases include GCSEs at grade 6 or above in English language and mathematics, and 3 other GCSEs at grade 6 or above or ‘B’ or above in the unreformed subjects.
+All applicants must have an academic reference from their current school stating their predicted grades.
+These must in all cases include GCSEs at grade 6 or above in English language and mathematics, and 3 other GCSEs at grade 6 or above.
 To study Further Maths students must be predicted a minimum of grade 7 or above.

 Places will first be offered to applicants meeting the basic qualification (and any higher individual grade requirements in relation to their specific subjects) who have an Education Health and Care (EHC) Plan naming the school (issued by their local authority).

 Places will then be offered in the following order:

 Looked after children or children who were previously looked after but immediately afterwards became subject to an adoption, residence, or special guardianship order.

 In cases where multiple siblings tie for the last place, then all will be offered a place, even if this exceeds the planned admission number.

 Such applications will only be considered if the case is made known to the school and supported by appropriate evidence at the time of the original application.
 This will normally be in the form of a letter from a suitably qualified professional such as the applicant’s doctor, consultant or social worker.